abletech/middleman-website-template/README.md

 # Middleman Website Template

 Here at @abletech, we've standardised on the tools we use to generate static websites.
-The technology used includes:
+The technologies include:

 * Ruby
 * Middleman